iservices/flux-base/README.md

   <div>Bottom</div>
 </div>
 ```
-Now if define a class named DetailPage which extends the MasterPage class and returns the following component when it's getComponent function is called:
+Now if define a class named DetailPage which extends the MasterPage class and returns the following component when its getComponent function is called:
 ```
 <div>Details</div>
 ```